vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/AngleAxis.md

 <script type="module" src="Scripts/Interactive/Quaternions/angleAxis.js"></script>
 <<Code/Info/Quaternions/AngleAxis 3.html>>

-Note that the pictured perpendicular "start" of the rotation is positioned arbitrarily.
-The rotation around the vector does not have a starting position, it is purely a scalar value.
+Note that the rotation around axis does not have a starting position, it is purely scalar.

 ---